softwaresaved/byte-sized-rse/episodes/23-analysing-code.md

 QUESTION: who has successfully created and activated their virtual environment?
 Yes/No?

-Now it's created, let's take a look at what’s in this virtual environment at this point.
+Now it's created, let's take a look at what's in this virtual environment at this point.

 ```bash
 pip list